 Sometimes, living in an urban locale means sacrificing access to gorgeous naturescapes.
 Not so in Charlotte.
 If you need a break from the congestion, there are several beaches close enough for a day trip.
 Ramsey Creek Park, for instance, is a mere 45-minute drive from Charlotte and features a 46-acre waterfront park with picnic shelters, a playground, nature trails, and more on the Lake Norman waterfront.
 If you’re after a saltwater beach, you’ll have to trek a bit further to Myrtle Beach, which is about 3.5 hours southeast of the city — but it’ll be worth it to dip your toes in the Atlantic.

 Who doesn’t want to live in a sought-after place?
 Unsurprisingly, Charlotte is growing.
-From July 2020 to 2021, the city’s population increased by nearly 3,000 people (about 0.3 percent), while another study found that the Charlotte metro area is one of the fastest-growing cities in the country.
-PODS can corroborate that with their own date — Charlotte ranked as the 18th city with the most move-ins, according to 2022 Moving Trends data.
+In 2022, Charlotte experienced the nation’s fifth-largest population increase, adding about 15,000 newbies from the year prior.
+PODS can corroborate that trend with their own data — Charlotte ranked as the 16th city with the most move-ins, according to 2023 moving trends.

 The Bank of America Tower (on the right) in Uptown Charlotte.

-Here’s a fun fact: After New York City, Charlotte is the second largest financial hub in the country.
+Here’s a fun fact: After New York City, Charlotte is the second largest banking center in the country.
 This is thanks to one of the biggest banks in the world, Bank of America, which is headquartered right here in the Queen City.
 If you’re looking to work in finance, Charlotte surely has plenty of job opportunities to offer.

 On top of its booming financial industry, Charlotte has a generally solid job market.
-Its unemployment rate in January 2023 was just 3.5 (slightly down from 3.7 a year prior).
-That’s less than the national average of 3.9 and 4.4 respectively.
+Its unemployment rate in June 2023 was just 3.4 (down from 3.7 a year prior).
+That’s less than the national average of 3.8 in June of 2022 and 2023.
 Looking ahead, the North Carolina job market is projected to add more than 300,000 new jobs by the end of 2028, and most of those jobs will be created in Charlotte and Raleigh.

-According to a report by WalletHub, Charlotte ranks as the 74th most diverse city in the U.S., out of 500 of the largest cities — also making it the most diverse city in North Carolina.
+According to a report by WalletHub, Charlotte ranks as the 74th most diverse city in the U.S., out of 500 of the largest cities (and the 26th among large cities) — also making it the most diverse city in North Carolina.
 That’s taking into account race and ethnicity, birthplace, and language.
 When it comes to ethnic diversity, recent Census data shows the population is made up of roughly 45% White residents, 35% Black or African American residents, 15% Hispanic or Latino residents, and 7% Asian residents.

-Trees change colors as summer turns to fall in the Dilworth neighborhood of Charlotte, NC.
+Trees are changing colors as summer turns to fall in the Dilworth neighborhood of Charlotte, NC.
+The homes are mostly large two-story houses with big green lawns.

 With a plethora of neighborhoods and suburbs, Charlotte has a wide range of communities to choose from.
 Families looking to settle down in an area with gorgeous single-family homes, tree-lined streets, and top-notch schools may gravitate toward Myers Park; young professionals on a budget might prefer the relatively affordable rents of Belmont; while tourists, and those looking to be within walking distance of bars and businesses, should flock to Uptown.